Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If the tank gauge reads full but the regulator gauge does not register anything and no air is passing through the regulator then you must buy a replacement air pressure regulator.

-If you’re wondering How To Fix an Air Regulator On An Air Compressor please visit our photo guide!
+If you’re wondering about air compressor regulator repair please visit our photo guide!

 Replacement Air Pressure Regulators Available on Amazon